Rock Your Real Life

 For the past 18 or 19 years of your life, you’ve been either told what to do or knew what you needed to do.
 Now, you’re on your own.
-The options are open and your Alpha Phi sisters will still be there for you, but the safety net of school won’t be (unless, of course, you choose graduate school!).
+The options are open, and your Alpha Phi sisters will still be there for you, but the safety net of school won’t be (unless, of course, you choose graduate school!).
 You might feel worried, scared, excited, ambivalent or all of the above at various times.
 And that’s totally valid.
 To help you with your transition as you graduate, we have some advice:

 5. Network.
 One of the best ways to get information about a company and its open positions is to use personal connections to your advantage.
-Sometimes it can feel like you’re submitting your cover letter into a cyberspace black-hole, but making contacts at specific companies gives you a leg up—and a name to put down as a reference.
+Sometimes it can feel like you’re submitting your cover letter into a cyberspace black hole, so making contacts at specific companies gives you a leg up—and a name to put down as a reference.
 It also makes you feel more in control, something that recent graduates often lack.
-Alpha Phi is a great foundation for networking with women in your field of interest, and with email and cell phones, it’s easier than ever to get in touch.
+Alpha Phi is a great foundation for networking with women in your field of interest.
+Text, connect via LinkedIn or see if another Alpha Phi can recommend someone to connect with.
 Recommend a meeting over coffee and bring your resume.
-In that meeting, chances are, the alumna will give you the names and emails of three or four other contacts.
+In that meeting, chances are the alumna will give you the names and emails of three or four other contacts.
 If not, feel free to ask.
 Not sure where to start the networking process?
 Join the official Alpha Phi International LinkedIn site.

 7. Carry Alpha Phi with you.
 Never let anyone tell you that Alpha Phi is “just a college thing.”
 The life lessons gained during your time as an Alpha Phi helped you become better friends, sisters and even employees.
 Alpha Phi supports you even when your sisters are spread far and wide.
 And that goes on throughout your life.